Table of contents

 At the end of the vote, Tamimi concludes, "all accepted that the meeting had been conducted in a fully democratic manner."

 Hamas's leadership has, throughout the years, shown a high level of political pragmatism and capacity to adapt to circumstances to achieve its goals.
 Its willingness to negotiate with Israel on a variety of issues speaks to this pragmatism.
 Although we are used to hearing news pundits claim that Hamas's "refusal to recognize Israel's right to exist" sabotages all attempts to reach a solution to the conflict, it is Israel who in fact has repeatedly refused to recognize Hamas as an interlocutor.
-Israel also engages in assassination campaigns that target Hamas's leaders with the clear purpose of sabotaging ceasefire proposals between Hamas and Israel, and national reconciliation agreements between Hamas and its secular rival Fatah.
+Israel also engages in assassination campaigns that target Hamas's leaders with the clear purpose of sabotaging ceasefire proposals between Hamas and Israel, as well as wrecking national reconciliation agreements between Hamas and its secular rival Fatah.

 For instance, Ahmed Al-Ja'bari, a commander of the Qassam brigades (Hamas's military wing), was killed on the November 14th, 2012: up until then, Al-Ja'bari was playing a crucial role in negotiations to agree on a 15 years truce with Israel and the lifting of the Israeli siege on Gaza.
 This was revealed by Gershon Baskin, an Israeli academic who worked as a backchannel between the Israelis and Hamas.
 After Al-Ja'bari's assassination, Baskin wrote an article in the New York Times titled "Israel's shortsighted assassination", which stated: "Mr. Jabari wasn’t just interested in a long-term cease-fire; he was also the person responsible for enforcing previous cease-fire understandings brokered by the Egyptian[s].
 Mr. Jabari enforced those cease-fires only after confirming that Israel was prepared to stop its attacks on Gaza.
 On the morning that he was killed, Mr. Jabari received a draft proposal for an extended cease-fire with Israel, including mechanisms that would verify intentions and ensure compliance.
 This draft was agreed upon by me and Hamas’s deputy foreign minister, Mr. Hamad, when we met last week in Egypt."
 [6]

 This was only one of the multiple occasions in which Hamas has expressed its willingness to reach a hudna, a truce with Israel.
 Hudna is recognized in Islamic jurisprudence as a legitimate agreement for the cessation of hostilities for an agreed-upon period of time.
 As a religious-legal concept that finds its origins in the life of Prophet Muhammad himself, the respect of the terms of a hudna is considered a most serious religious duty for all muslims.
-Hamas leaders have considered the full spectrum of possibilities sanctioned by the hudna: in its most limited form, a hudna could mean a commitment from both sides to spare civilians.
-In its most comprehensive form, it would mean a complete end to hostilities for a period of decades.
-Tamimi reports that in Hamas's vision, the concept of a long-term hudna could be at the very base of a permanent resolution to the conflict:

 "Another scenario prevalent within the thinking of some Hamas intellectuals is that the world situation will change so much that Israel, as a Zionist entity, may not wish, or may not have the ability, to continue to exist.
 In principle, there is no reason why Muslims, Christians, and Jews could not live together in the region in future as they lived together before for many centuries. [...]
 The post-Israel scenario, which has become a subject for debate within Hamas, is one that envisages a Palestine, or a wider united Middle East, with a Jewish population but no political Zionism.
 This is a vision inspired by the South African model of reconciliation that ended apartheid but allowed all the country’s communities to continue to live together.
 In Hamas’s thinking, Zionism is usually equated with apartheid, and its removal is seen as the way forward if Muslims, Christians, and Jews are ever to coexist in peace in the region.
 It would be impossible for such a scenario to translate into reality without a long-term hudna, which for the lifetime of an entire generation would offer communities and peoples in the region the opportunity to restore normality to their lives."
 [2]

-This perspective is representative of the opinion of leading Hamas officials.
-In 2006, Sheikh Mohammed Abu Teir, Hamas's number two candidate in the elections, told a Lebanese journalist that Israel and a Palestinian state could live side by side "at least for a generation or two"[5].
+This perspective is representative of the view of leading Hamas officials.
+In 2006, Sheikh Mohammed Abu Teir, Hamas's number two candidate in the Palestinian elections, told a Lebanese journalist that Israel and a Palestinian state could live side by side "at least for a generation or two"[5].
 Ten years earlier, Sheikh Ahmed Yassin had told the same journalist that Hamas was ready to negotiate a long-term hudna as an intermediate solution to the conflict.

 "Hamas cannot, as a matter of principle, accept that land seized by Israel from the Palestinians has become Israel's.
 Hamas has no authority to renounce the right of the Palestinians to return to the lands and the homes from which they were forced out in 1948 or at any later time.
 It can, however, say